-A respiratory infection has been controlled, but the president still has some "insufficiency" in his breathing, Villegas said.
+A respiratory infection that the president suffered has been controlled, but he still has some “insufficiency” in his breathing, Villegas said.

-The photos were taken Thursday evening at the Cuban hospital where Chavez was treated, the minister said.
+The photos were taken Thursday evening at the Cuban hospital where Chavez is being treated, the minister said.

 In Cuba, Chavez has found a medical system that has greatly benefited from the Castro brothers’ focus on health care since the 1959 revolution.

 He has also found support from Raul and Fidel Castro, the current and former president respectively, who share Chavez’s Socialist views and are indebted to the Venezuelan leader for oil subsidies that have proved crucial to the island’s economy.